 Translation key

-The idea is slightly different when talking about DOCX, PPTX, and other document-type files that do not employ the key-value storage.
-In this case, Lokalise automatically generates some alphanumeric identifiers for every part of the document.
+The concept is slightly different for document-type files (e.g., DOCX, PPTX), which don’t use key-value storage.
+In these cases, Lokalise automatically generates alphanumeric keys for every translatable part of the document.

 Translation value